Why Do Bees Have 5 Eyes?

 Gingery colored common carder Bumble bee visiting a red Zinnia flower.Above: Bees may not pick up on red hues, but may still visit red flowers.
 It is believed that bees can see ultra-violet markings in the petal that indicate rewards for the bee!

-2. Bees may be near-sighted, but they process images 15 times more quickly than humans do.
+1. Bees process images 15 times more quickly than humans do.
 This means, for example, that what might appear to be an even fluorescent light to us may well appear as a flickering light to a bee.
-See more
+See more facts about bees.

 Some bees even have large, green eyes.
 This can be seen on a number of species such as some Anthophora, Xylocopa (larger carpenter bees), Halictid species among others.